arun9theja/terraform-usecases/usecases/usecase1/README.md

 # Terraform AWS Web Deployment Automation

-# Before starting this excercise, make sure Terraform is installed in your machine.
+# Before starting this exercise, make sure Terraform is installed in your machine.

 # Ubuntu